-Professor Bill Cockrum has won numerous teaching awards, including recognition as the top entrepreneurial professor in the nation in a survey conducted by Businessweek in 1996.
-He has become a legend for a case-study entrepreneurial finance class he has taught for more than 30 years, teaching students the ins and outs of acquiring and sustaining the financing for organizations.
+Professor Bill Cockrum has won numerous teaching awards, including recognition as the top entrepreneurial professor in the nation in a survey conducted by Business Week in 1996.
+He has become a legend for a case-study entrepreneurial finance class he has taught for more than 30 years, in which students learn the ins and outs of acquiring and sustaining the financing for organizations.

-Shortly after starting consulting, Cockrum in 1985 joined UCLA Anderson and, in 1988, became a full-time professor teaching students the business and finance skills needed to succeed as entrepreneurs.
-Cockrum has taught at UCLA Anderson for 33 years.
-He teaches courses in entrepreneurial finance, leadership and business ethics, real-world challenges leaders face and investment management.
+Shortly after starting consulting, Cockrum joined UCLA Anderson and, in 1988, became a full-time professor, teaching students the business and finance skills needed to succeed as entrepreneurs.
+Cockrum has taught at UCLA Anderson for 36 years.
+He currently teaches Entrepreneurial Finance, Leadership and Business Ethics; Real-World Challenges Leaders Face; and Investment Management.
 More than 7,000 students have passed through his classroom for these courses.
-He also is a member of the school’s Board of Advisors, the UCLA Anderson Alumni Network board, the advisory board of the Price Center and the advisory board of the Fink Center, and he is a former member of the UCLA Foundation investment committee and a governor of the foundation.
+He also is a member of the school’s Board of Advisors, the Anderson alumni board, the advisory board of the Price Center for Entrepreneurship & Innovation and the advisory board of the Fink Center for Investment.
+He is a former member of the UCLA Foundation investment committee and a governor of the Foundation.

-Cockrum is also a member of the advisory board of the Graduate School of Management of Cranfield University in Cranfield, England, as well as a visiting professor and a member of the advisory board of the Betteny Centre for Entrepreneurial Studies at Cranfield.
-From 2004 to 2013, Cockrum was also a visiting professor at the Graduate School of Management at Warwick University in Coventry, England, where he won teaching awards in each year from 2005 to 2012.
-Currently, Professor Cockrum is a professor and member of the business school’s advisory board at Trinity College Dublin, where he was awarded the top teaching award from students in 2016, 2017 and 2018.
+Cockrum was until 2019 a member of the advisory board of the Graduate School of Management of Cranfield University in Cranfield, England, as well as a visiting professor and a member of the advisory board of the Betteny Centre for Entrepreneurial Studies at Cranfield.
+From 2004 to 2013, Cockrum was a visiting professor at the Graduate School of Management at Warwick University in Coventry, England, where he won teaching awards each year from 2005 to 2012.
+Currently, Cockrum is a professor and member of the advisory board at the business school of Trinity College Dublin University, where he was awarded the top teaching award from students in 2016, 2017, 2018, 2019 and 2020.

-Cockrum is also a trustee of Educational Housing Services, a not-for-profit providing 4,400 beds to university students in the New York City area.
+Cockrum is a trustee of Educational Housing Services in New York City, a not-for-profit providing 4,400 beds to university students in the New York City area.
 He is chairman of the board’s nominating, governance and compensation committee.

 MBA Finance and Marketing, 1961, Harvard University